Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Experiments and Results

-\paragraph{Context Regimes.} We evaluate all models on two context regimes: \textit{random}, and \textit{fixed-initial}.
-The \textit{random} regime follows the standard NP setting that the models are trained in.
-Context samples (sequence-pairs) are selected as a random subset of target samples, so the model is exposed to behaviors from any phase of the interaction lifecycle.
+\paragraph{Context Regimes.} We evaluate on two context regimes: \textit{random}, and \textit{fixed-initial} (see \autoref{fig:contexts}).
+In the \textit{random} regime, context samples (observed-future pairs) are selected as a random subset of target samples, so the model is exposed to behaviors from any phase of the interaction lifecycle.
 Here we ensure that batches contain unique $\tobs$ to prevent any single observed sequence from dominating the aggregation of representations over the context split.
 At evaluation, we take $50\%$ of the batch as context.
-In the \textit{fixed-initial} context regime, we investigate how the model can generalize knowledge of group specific characteristics from observing the initial dynamics of an interaction where certain gestures and patterns are more distinctive \citep[Chap.~6]{kendonConductingInteractionPatterns1990}.
-This matches what a social agent might face in a real-world scenario.
-Here we treat the first $20\%$ of the entire interaction as context, treating sequences from the rest as target.
+The \textit{fixed-initial} regime investigates how models can learn from observing the initial dynamics of an interaction where certain gestures and patterns are more distinctive \citep[Chap.~6]{kendonConductingInteractionPatterns1990}.
+Here we treat the first $20\%$ of the entire interaction as context, treating the rest as target.

-\paragraph{Evaluation Metrics.} We report the negative log-likelihood (NLL) $-\log p(\bm{Y}|\bm{X},C)$ in Table~\ref{tab:nll} (computed by summing over feature dimensions and people, and averaging over timesteps).
-Beyond the NLL, we also report the error in the predicted means over test sequences in Table~\ref{tab:mean-errors}: mean-squared error (MSE) for the head and body keypoint locations; mean absolute error (MAE) in orientation in degrees; and speaking status accuracy.
-Note that while the ground truth orientation normals are constrained in the horizontal plane, we don't constrain our predicted quaternions.
-We therefore report the absolute error in rotation in 3D.
-The reported mean and std. deviation of all metrics are over sequences in the test sets.
-We further report the metrics for every timestep over $\tfut$ in Appendix~\ref{app:pertimestep}, and qualitative visualizations of the forecasts in Appendix~\ref{app:viz}.
+\paragraph{Conversation Groups as Meta-Learning Tasks?} While our core idea of viewing groups as meta-learning tasks is grounded in social science literature (see Section~\ref{sec:methodology}), does it help to improve empirical performance?
+Comparing the LL of non-meta-learning and meta-learning models in Table~\ref{tab:nll} by architecture\textemdash VED-MLP against NP and SP-MLP, and VED-GRU against SP-GRU\textemdash we find that accounting for group-specific dynamics through meta-learning yields improved performance.
+All best-in-family pairwise model differences are statistically significant (Wilcoxon signed rank test, $p < 10^{-4}$).